kvvloten/samba_integrations/authentication/sshd_privacyidea/README.md

 ## Setup

-Setup instructions are written for a Debian Bullseye server.
+Setup instructions are written for a Debian Bookworm server.

-In Bullseye `libpam-python` is Python-2 based which adds a lot of complexity to the setup of the venv (in Bookworm it is Python-3).

 The setup partially overlaps with [Openvpn with Privacyidea](../openvpn_privacyidea/README.md), the sections 'Create a python2 venv' and 'Install and configure privacyidea_pam' can be skipped here when they are already setup.